Quickstart

 api_keyis the AgentKavach key you just created; yourllm_keyis the provider key you already use for OpenAI, Anthropic, Google, or Mistral. - Every AgentKavach key starts with

 ak_. - Both keys are required.
-If either is missing, the constructor raises an error right away rather than failing quietly later on.
+If either is missing, the constructor raises an error.

 Your first AgentKavach call #